 Trained Olympic gold medalist and world record holder Katie Ledecky for the 4 years leading up to the 2016 Rio Olympic Games

 The Fitter and Faster Swim Tour doesn’t just allow young athletes to learn directly from elite athletes – it also allows swimmers to improve their agility and strength under the expert eye of athletic trainers.
 Lee Sommers is one who has helped guide many of our swimming heroes to the Olympic podium as well as developed tools to stay injury-free!

 When people talk about Katie Ledecky’s technique and athleticism, the name that comes up most often is her coach, Bruce Gemmell.
-But part of her success is also thanks to Lee Sommers, the strength-and-conditioning coach to the Olympic gold medalist and multiple world-record holder.
+However, another part of her development can be credited to Sommers, the strength and conditioning coach to this Olympic gold medalist and multiple world-record holder.

 Sommers describes swimmers as “very different athletes.”
 And he doesn’t mean swimmers versus all other athletes – he means that the needs of each swimmer greatly differ across event and specialty.
 “Working with Carsten and Katie is like training two different species, in terms of stroke-specific needs, age and gender.
 A sprint breaststroker and a distance freestyler are dramatically different.”
 (Blog post from Lee: Athleticism for Age Group Swimmers)

-After five years of working with swimmers, Sommers has picked up enough knowledge about the sport that he can now walk into a Fitter & Faster clinic and guess correctly as to who specializes in which stroke.
+After several years of working with swimmers, Sommers has garnered vast knowledge about the sport: So much so, that he can walk into a Fitter & Faster clinic and guess correctly as to which stroke an athlete specializes.
 “I just watch how they move as an athlete,” he says.
 Though each swimmer’s body differs, Sommers is able to challenge each participant to lay down proper neuronal patterns and connect proper muscular movements into their swim races.

 Dryland workouts are incredibly helpful in developing athleticism – a key component that plays into each start, turn and powerful stroke.
 Sommers says, “Swimmers are athletes.
 The more athleticism they build, the more skills they develop that will just make them better overall athletes with better body awareness and better understanding of how their bodies need to move,” (Blog post from Lee: Two Drylands Exercises Every Swimmer Should Master).